-Amendment Section 4003 - Collect Unpaid Taxes from Federal Employees
+Collect Unpaid Taxes from Federal Employees

-- While millions of Americans continue to send back portions of their hard earned wages to Washington, many federal employees are failing to contribute their share. - In 2008, the Internal Revenue Service (IRS) found nearly 100,000 civilian federal employees were delinquent on their federal income taxes, owing a total of \$962 million in unpaid federal income taxes. - When considering retirees and military, more than 276,000 people owed \$3 billion. - This amendment simply requires the Internal Revenue Service (IRS) to collect any unpaid taxes from federal employees, which could generate \$3 billion in savings. - At the same time, the disparity in salaries between the federal workforce and private employment is appalling. - Recent data show federal employees fare better than private-sector workers in almost every aspect, including pay, benefits, time off, and job security. - Federal salaries have increased on average of 4% since 1999 while inflation has increased on average of 2.4%. - Federal salaries increased 3% from 2008 to 2009, outpacing inflation by 1.6 percent. - Most notably, in 2009 inflation was at -.04% while federal salaries increased 3% from 2008. - Not only do federal workers get paid more and are not held accountable to pay their taxes, we are hiring more of them to pay - Since 1999 federal employment has increased by 18 percent. - There are now well over 2 million federal employees, and this number is only expected to continue increasing in 2010.
+- While millions of Americans continue to send back portions of their hard earned wages to Washington, many federal employees are failing to contribute their share. - In 2008, the Internal Revenue Service (IRS) found nearly 100,000 civilian federal employees were delinquent on their federal income taxes, owing a total of \$962 million in unpaid federal income taxes. - In 2009, the IRS found nearly 100,000 civilian federal employees were delinquent on their federal income taxes, owing over \$1 billion in unpaid federal income taxes. - When considering retirees and military, more than 282,000 federal employees owed \$3.3 billion in taxes - At the same time, the disparity in salaries between the federal workforce and private employment is appalling. - Recent data show federal employees fare better than private-sector workers in almost every aspect, including pay, benefits, time off, and job security. - Federal salaries have increased on average of 4% since 1999 while inflation has increased on average of 2.4%. - Federal salaries increased 3% from 2008 to 2009, outpacing inflation by 1.6 percent. - Most notably, in 2009 inflation was at -.04% while federal salaries increased 3% from 2008. - Not only do federal workers get paid more and are not held accountable to pay their taxes, we are hiring more of them to pay - Since 1999 federal employment has increased by 18 percent. - There are now well over 2 million federal employees, and this number is only expected to rise as the President recently proposed to increase workforce by 15,000 in 2012.

-Amendment Section 4003 - Collect Unpaid Taxes from Federal Employees
+Collect Unpaid Taxes from Federal Employees

 Our nation's economy is on the brink of fiscal collapse.
-Unemployment has reached all time highs, and the national debt is rapidly approaching \$13 trillion.
+Unemployment has reached all time highs, and the national debt recently passed \$14 trillion.